dotnet/docs/docs/standard/serialization/examples-of-xml-serialization.md

 ## Purchase Order Example

-You can cut and paste the following example code into a text file renamed with a .cs or .vb file name extension.
+You can cut and paste the following example code into a text file and rename it with a .cs or .vb file name extension.
 Use the C# or Visual Basic compiler to compile the file.
 Then run it using the name of the executable.

 This example uses a simple scenario to demonstrate how an instance of an object is created and serialized into a file stream using the <xref:System.Xml.Serialization.XmlSerializer.Serialize%2A> method.
-The XML stream is saved to a file, and the same file is then read back and reconstructed into a copy of the original object using the <xref:System.Xml.Serialization.XmlSerializer.Deserialize%2A> method.
+The XML stream is saved to a file.
+The same file is then read back and reconstructed into a copy of the original object using the <xref:System.Xml.Serialization.XmlSerializer.Deserialize%2A> method.

 In this example, a class named `PurchaseOrder` is serialized and then deserialized.
 A second class named `Address` is also included because the public field named `ShipTo` must be set to an `Address`.
 Similarly, an `OrderedItem` class is included because an array of `OrderedItem` objects must be set to the `OrderedItems` field.
 Finally, a class named `Test` contains the code that serializes and deserializes the classes.

-The `CreatePO` method creates the `PurchaseOrder`, `Address`, and `OrderedItem` class objects, and sets the public field values.
+The `CreatePO` method creates the `PurchaseOrder`, `Address`, and `OrderedItem` class objects and sets the public field values.
 The method also constructs an instance of the <xref:System.Xml.Serialization.XmlSerializer> class that's used to serialize and deserialize the `PurchaseOrder`.

 > [!NOTE]
 > The code passes the type of the class that will be serialized to the constructor.
 The code also creates a `FileStream` that's used to write the XML stream to an XML document.